Is an Engineering Degree Worth It?

 Time

 It takes around four to five years of full-time study to earn your bachelor's degree in engineering.
 A master's degree in engineering, which can be beneficial as you seek more senior or leadership career opportunities, takes around two years of full-time study.
-If you need to work while earning your degree, attending part-time will extend the length of time it takes to graduate, though may be useful in reducing the overall cost of your education.
+If you need to work while earning your degree, attending part-time will extend the length of time it takes to graduate, though it may be useful in reducing the overall cost of your education.

 Cost